6tab/tiktok-downloader/README.md

 - Preview estimated file size before downloading.

 ## Requirements
+- You shouldn't need to download anything extra but if it doesn't work then here's what you need

 - Python 3.x
 - `yt-dlp` library
 - `tkinter` (usually comes pre-installed with Python)